Skip to Main Content

 Click one of the subjects below to run a search in the library catalog:

 The following databases have articles related to Women and Gender Studies:

-Applied Social Sciences Index and Abstracts (ASSIA) An indexing and abstracting tool covering health, social services, psychology, sociology, economics, politics, race relations and education -- unique in its focus on the practical problems of society and also in that it covers both sociology and psychology.
+Applied Social Sciences Index and Abstracts (ASSIA) This link opens in a new windowAn indexing and abstracting tool covering health, social services, psychology, sociology, economics, politics, race relations and education -- unique in its focus on the practical problems of society and also in that it covers both sociology and psychology.

-International Bibliography of the Social Sciences (IBSS) Includes over two million bibliographic references to journal articles and to books, reviews and selected chapters dating back to 1951.
+International Bibliography of the Social Sciences (IBSS) This link opens in a new windowIncludes over two million bibliographic references to journal articles and to books, reviews and selected chapters dating back to 1951.
 Unique in its broad coverage of international material and incorporates over 100 languages and countries.
 Over 2,800 journals are regularly indexed and some 7,000 books are included each year.

-MLA International Bibliography Offers a detailed bibliography of journal articles, books and dissertations.
+MLA International Bibliography This link opens in a new windowOffers a detailed bibliography of journal articles, books and dissertations.
 Produced by the Modern Language Association, coverage dates back to the 1920s and contains over 1.8 million citations from more than 4,400 journals & series and 1,000 book publishers.

 Project Muse This link opens in a new windowProvides 100% full-text access to over 300 high quality humanities, arts, and social sciences journals from 60 scholarly publishers.